n4n0byt3/software-design-architecture-assignment/game/README.md

 ## 2. Functional Overview

-The system simulates a complete game of Frustration using **only console output.**
+The system simulates a complete game of Frustration using **console output.**

-Functionally, the system:
+Functionally, the system does the following:

-- configures a board and an appropriate number of players
+- configures a board and an appropriate number of players depending on the variation of the game
 - automatically alternates turns between players
 - rolls either one or two dice depending on the selected configuration
-- applies optional rule variations
+- applies optional rule variations through CLI args
-- outputs detailed turn-by-turn information to the console
+- outputs the relevant messages/information to the console
 - detects a winning condition and outputs a summary
 - stores completed games
 - supports deterministic replay of saved games